Last Updated on January 28, 2024 by Christine Kaaloa

 Travel Tips : How to Survive an Airport Layover

 Find out where the best sleeping spots are in the airport or even if it’s a 24 hour airport which you can sleep in.
 Some airports have sleeping cabins you can rent or lounge chairs for comfort.
-There’s a website called Sleeping in Airports (www.sleepinginairports.net), where travelers leave reviews about an airport and where they found places to sleep in.
+Other airports are devoid of sleeping pods and you must find or create the best sleeping spots of the airport.

 Tip: Keep in mind, not all airports are open 24hours.
 This is more an exception, but for smaller hubs, they’re something to be cautious about if you have an overnight layover.
 The website may or may not mention this so the next best option is to check the airport’s website.

-2. Left Luggage
+2. Use Left Luggage Storage

 3. Wear comfortable clothes